 The battlefield among CFD software vendors is gradually being shifted to branding.
 Technology is still important.
 But it is not as important as it used to be.

 Of course, branding is always important.
-But in the old days, vendors usually brand themselves through distinct features or underlying technology or special applications.
-This works well when users knows what they want and understanding how the work should be done.
+But in the old days, vendors usually brand themselves through distinct features or underlying technology or particular applications.
+This works well when users know what they want and understanding how the work should be done.

 As technology in CFD evolves slower than software releases, all CFD software vendors, especially traditionally small ones, have time to extend the capability chart.
 It’s not surprising most CFD software has similar capability chart.
-There are no CFD software vendors relying on some unique features or unique capabilities nowadays.
+No CFD software vendors are relying on some unique features or unique capabilities nowadays.

 Another driving force for branding is from users.
 More and more CFD software users are CFD guerrillas (I talked this a bit in here and here).
 They are not dedicated CFD analysts.
 Most of the time, they are mechanical designers/engineers.
 Understanding how the CFD software solves their problem is not in their job scope.